vs240/Web-Hunting/README.md

 # searchbyHTML
 This is a chrome extension that will seach through your webpage to give you the right results relavent to the context.

-## This Project is made during a Hackathon: AngelHack
- We are here doing a project:

  Description:
 We are trying to intelligently scan a webpage, this project is basically a chrome extension.